-At Moon Watcher Media we not only produce corporate, promotional and training films, we also produce dramas.
-We have created a number of social issue dramas and as a writer and director it is my passion to tell stories through film that open people to subject areas in unusual ways as well as to inspire them.
+Moon Watcher Media, Colin produces corporate, promotional and training films as well as dramas.
+"We have created a number of social issue dramas and as a writer and director it is my passion to tell stories through film that open people to subject areas in unusual ways as well as to inspire them."

 Colin produced and directed The Lossen, a supernatural drama about living your dreams, starring Linda Marlowe (House of Mirth, Tinker, Tailor, Soldier, Spy) Sean Knopp (Dr Who, Replace, The Bible, 24: Live Another Day), and Albert Welling (Dr Who, Taboo, Outlander, HBO's Succession and Catherine The Great.)

 The production has won many awards around the world including the Grand Prize for Best Fantasy Short at the Rhode Island International Film Festival, the Grand Prize for Best Narrative Short at the Silver State Film Festival in Las Vegas, the Jury Award for Best Narrative Short and Best Director at the New Hope Film Festival in Pennsylvania , USA, Best Director at the Global Non-Violent Film Festival based in Canada and Best Fantasy Short at Indiefilmopolis Film Festival in Birmingham, UK.
 Colin has written 5 more Lossen scripts and is working towards bringing this unusual and exciting series of six films to the screen.